markv58/UDI-Push/README.md

-#Push
+# Push

+Using your Pushover account you can send notifications from a program without needing a network resource.

 #### Installation

-Backup your ISY before installation.
+Backup your ISY before installation please.

 Manual: